witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Conferences and meetups are places for everybody.
 Especially bigger conferences will have some really **big** names but also a lot of newcomers, lot of *ordinary* guys speaking about something interesting and/or interestingly.

+Can I present my subjective opinion?
+Of course!
+There's no one authorative way of doing things... almost always.
+You don't have to be afraid of being wrong, the worst thing which can happen is - people will correct you and *you* will learn from it.
+Bad deal?

 Language
 --

 For some people, language is a barrier.
-We live in an English spoken culture and there's little we can do about it.
+Internationally we live in an English spoken culture and there's little we can do about.
 Except for learning.
 And practicing.
 Even if you're at some reasonable level of your English language skills (you can understand people around you) speaking freely for an hour so that people want to listen to you requires a lot of practice.
 What would be the best way to practice English in a long, well-structured speech - a conference or a meetup talk, exactly.
 That's a great way to practice.

+Most of the conferences are in English.
+If don't feel like submitting to conferences yet and you want to try at your local meetup, try suggesting doing it in English.
+It will feel weird but it's a great way to practice among people you know who can give you valuable feedback and tell you what needs to be improved.

 You learn a lot
 --